 We, who knew Roger, miss him.
-I remember him often when I check time; I always wear one of his watches from my collection that he helped to build.
+I remember him often when I check the time.
+I always wear one of his watches from my collection that he helped to build.

 Here is Roger’s Collection of Watches